 At 28250ft, the K2 is just 750ft lower than the world’s tallest peak, the distant Chomolungma, better known as Mount Everest.
 K2 is actually a longer and steeper climb than Everest, if the base-to-peak distance is taken, since the Chomolungma has a far smaller b-to-p height.
 K2 is also the second highest of the 14 ‘sisters’, the fourteen tallest mountains in the world, that are above 8000 meters (26000ft).

 Easy to sketch for even a six year old, because of it’s near perfect Euclidian isoceles shape, K2 is a quintessential mountain.
 Alpine high altitude mountaineers would prefer to die on it, if given a choice of mountains to die on.
-On the other peaks, after a fall, you’ll spend twelve hours, crushed but breathing, knowing there’s no hope, not a soul within miles and no hope of ever being found.
+On the other peaks, an accidental fall is short – maybe you’ll come to rest on a crag or a ridge a few hundred meters below, crushed but still breathing.
+Death will be a slow one, knowing there’s no hope, not a soul within miles and no hope of ever being found.
 The incessantly howling wind will smother you slowly, while the excruciating pain of shattered limbs courses through your body for hours before you lose consciousness.

 K2, the near perfect triangle (Photo courtesy: Wikimedia)